team-dev-docs/devdocsprod-dev-docs/docs/external-docs/Create a new custom user-facing doc.md

-  # Create a new custom user-facing doc
+  # Create a New Custom User-Facing Doc

 ## Step 1: Access the Dev-Docs menu